Matthew-McRaven/libriscv/docs/SYSCALLS.md

 }
 ```

-If in doubt, just use `address_type<W>` for the syscall argument, and it will be the same size as a register, which all system call arguments are anyway.
+If in doubt, just use `address_t` for the syscall argument, and it will be the same size as a register, which all system call arguments are anyway.

 ## The RISC-V system call ABI